Julie Macbean, Crown Street Art Gallery Exhibition, 2013

 Creative Darlington has supported a number of artists and been involved in promoting programmes or events creatively exploring our railway heritage, including performing arts and visual arts activity.
 An example of which can be found here.
 Cath Campbell created miniature models of railway stations linked to the story of Elizabeth Bidder who, at 18 years old became part of a ship’s crew accompanying Robert Stephenson.

 In 2014-15 artist Sara Cooper worked with a local primary school as part of her Collections artist-led project.
-Pupils explored the Head of Steam Museum’s collection and made site specific artworks in response to this.
+Pupils explored the Head of Steam Museum, made maps of their walks around the collection and created artworks in response to railway artefacts and stories.

-Collections Project, Sara Cooper, Head of Steam Railway Museum
+Collections Project, Sara Cooper, Head of Steam Railway Museum.
+Photo Credit : Jason Hynes

 Artists, including Julie Macbean and Stephen Bainbridge have also developed and shared exhibitions informed by railways in Crown Street Art Gallery.
 The Head of Steam railway museum programmes regular exhibitions and events, frequently involving practicing artists and organisations.